Can low iron cause hair texture change?

 The main answer to this is that when you’re low in iron, your body takes ferritin, a blood protein that contains iron, from your hair follicles for use in other parts of the body.
 This lack of ferritin means that your hair isn’t getting the support it needs to grow healthy.

-With lower levels of ferritin in your follicles, you may notice changes in your hair texture.
-You hair may look frizzy, feel brittle and become coarse.
+With lower levels of ferritin in your hair follicles, you may notice changes in your hair texture.
+Your hair may look frizzy, feel brittle and become coarse.

-Studies have shown that individuals who suffer from iron deficiency can experience symptoms similar to male- and female-pattern baldness [4], and that those who have low levels of iron are among the most likely to experience hair thinning and hair loss.
+Studies have shown that individuals who suffer from iron deficiency can experience symptoms similar to male-pattern baldness and female-pattern baldness [4].
+Furthermore, those who have low levels of iron are among the most likely to experience hair thinning and hair loss

-Although studies on the relationship between iron and hair loss remain largely underdeveloped, there are some preliminary works that highlighted links [5], [6].
-It’s mainly agreed upon that the reduced levels of ferritin in the hair follicles of iron-deficient individuals significantly weakens the hair follicles enough to lead to hair loss.
+Although studies on the relationship between iron and hair loss remain largely underdeveloped, some preliminary works highlight the links between iron and its impact on normal hair growth [5], [6].
+It’s mainly agreed upon that the reduced levels of ferritin in the hair follicles of iron-deficient individuals significantly weaken the hair follicles enough to lead to hair loss.

 Studies have found that when hair is lost due to iron deficiency, it doesn’t scar the hair follicles [8] which suggests that in some cases hair will be able to grow again as the hair follicles haven’t been damaged beyond repair.